rozek/blockly-ai-playground/README.md

 ![removeFromContext](./Screenshots/removeFromContext.png)

-> removes the given context item
+> removes the given context item.
+It is safe to remove an item which does not exist

 ### Playground UI ###